-Waterfall Analysis – Everything you need to know
+Waterfall Analysis – Everything you need to know about Waterfall chart

 A general ‘waterfall’ is an analytical tool that visually presents the sequential breakdown of a starting value (ex: revenue) to a final result (ex: profit) by displaying intermediate values and ‘leakage’ points.
 This can be used by companies to track data on each step.